TeamHaxGD/GDDocs/endpoints/boomlings.com/database/acceptGJFriendRequest20.md

 #### accountID
 #### gjp
 #### targetAccountID
-The person the game should accept a request from.
+The person the server should accept a request from.
 #### requestID
 The friend request ID.
 #### secret